 B i o g r a p h y

-In 2017-18, Amanda revisited the role of Cherubino in Cleveland Opera Theater's Le nozze di Figaro, and sang as the alto soloist in Beethoven's 9th Symphony with the Apollo Orchestra in Washington, DC.
+Amanda's 2017-18 season included a company debut singing Cherubino in Cleveland Opera Theater's Le nozze di Figaro, and performing as the alto soloist in Beethoven's 9th Symphony with the Apollo Orchestra in Washington, DC.
 In January of 2017, Amanda participated in the Metropolitan Opera National Council District Auditions, where she was the recipient of an Encouragement Award.
 Summer of 2017 saw Miss Fink performing a number of public concerts, both as part of a summer concert series with Cleveland Opera Theater, as well as in New Mexico as a promotional series for Land of Enchantment Opera.

-In the 2014-2015 season, Ms. Fink was an Artist-in-Residence with Dayton Opera, where she sang the roles of Sister Lillianne (Dead Man Walking/Heggie) and 2nd Lady (Die Zauberflöte/Mozart) in "a performance that had it all" (Oakwood Register).
+Highlights from the 2014-2015 season include a residency with Dayton Opera, where she sang the roles of Sister Lillianne (Dead Man Walking/Heggie) and 2nd Lady (Die Zauberflöte/Mozart) in "a performance that had it all" (Oakwood Register).
 Additionally, she covered the role of Sister Helen Prejean (Dead Man Walking/Heggie), performing her signature aria 'This Journey' at previews and PR events, including Dayton's NPR station 93.1 WYSO.
-Additionally, she performed as a guest artist alongside members of the Washington National Opera Domingo-Cafritz Young Artist Program, singing Mercedes in scenes from Carmen with the Apollo Orchestra in DC.
+After her residency in Dayton, she performed as a guest artist alongside members of the Washington National Opera Domingo-Cafritz Young Artist Program, singing Mercedes in scenes from Carmen with the Apollo Orchestra in DC.

 Ms. Fink holds degrees from Chapman University and the University of Maryland, where she was a member of the Maryland Opera Studio.
 She is represented by Stephens Nicolson Artists Management.